Kip Lynch ’22

 SGA debated the possibility of making the votes of representatives more transparent.
 With some senators raising the issue of confrontation by fellow Trinity students over voting decisions, the student government discussed the issues of privacy and safety while striving towards accountability and transparency.
-SGA eventually settled on an opt-out system where a representatives’ name and their voting information is released unless they opt-out.
+In response to privacy concerns, SGA eventually settled on an opt-out system where a representatives’ name and their voting information is released unless they opt-out.

 The Student Government Association heard a presentation for approval from the Young Republicans.
 Headed by Nick Engstrom ’22, the club hopes to work with the Young Democrats, Democratic Socialists, and the Young Americans for Liberty in fostering political discussions at Trinity College during a time when politics have become highly polarized.